Denodo AI SDK - User Manual

 Linux

-source venv_denodo/bin/activate
+source venv/bin/activate

-python -m pip install -r requirements_{windows|linux}.txt
+python -m pip install -r requirements.txt

 Basic configuration

-Virtual DataPort and Data Catalog
+Virtual DataPort and Data Marketplace

 NOTE: With the AI SDK there is a sample banking demo data to get started with the AI SDK.
-If you plan on using it, you can skip the following Virtual DataPort and Data Catalog configuration steps and jump to the AI SDK configuration section.
+If you plan on using it, you can skip the following Virtual DataPort and Data Marketplace configuration steps and jump to the AI SDK configuration section.

 Enable cache in Virtual DataPort